wildlife-dynamics/mnc/README.md

 # Workflow Custom Repository

-This repository contains custom tasks and workflows for kbopt.
+This repository contains custom tasks and workflows for mnc.
 Follow the setup steps below to get started.

 ## Project Structure

-- `src/ecoscope-workflows-ext-kbopt`: Contains custom tasks
+- `src/ecoscope-workflows-ext-mnc`: Contains custom tasks
 - `workflows`: Contains all the workflows that are set up to use custom tasks
 - `pixi.toml`: Contains project configuration including dependencies
 - `dev`: Contains scripts required for development
 - `publish`: Contains scripts required to build and publish the task package

 ## Task Development
-The tasks are defined under `src/ecoscope-workflows-ext-kbopt/ecoscope_workflows_ext_kbopt/tasks`.
+The tasks are defined under `src/ecoscope-workflows-ext-mnc/ecoscope_workflows_ext_mnc/tasks`.
 Here's an example of a task

 ```python
 @task